Back arrow

 Although it goes by many names—from “the morning-after pill” to Plan B—emergency contraception does one very important thing: helps prevent a pregnancy from occurring, following unprotected penis-in-vagina sex or after a birth control method fails (for example, if a condom breaks).
 There’s no need to wait until an “emergency” to get the facts about emergency contraception.
 Here’s what you need to know about this safe, effective reproductive health option.

-TRUE: There are different types of emergency contraception
+Are there different types of emergency contraception?

+Yes.
 There are two common types of emergency contraceptive pills, levonorgestrel, or Plan B, and ulipristal acetate, also known as Ella.

 Ella vs. Plan B